awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

 + Create a Lambda function deployment package that contains the function code and dependencies\.
 + Use the Lambda console to create a Lambda function and upload the deployment package\.
 + Publish a version of the Lambda function and create an alias that points to the version\.

+To complete this module, Python 3\.7 must be installed on your core device\.

  <a name="create-lambda-procedure"></a>